You will need the Netlify CLI for this lesson. On Mac you can get the CLI via homebrew or if you have npm installed you can use npm i -g netlify-cli.

 }

-To deploy to Netlify Functions we'll need a netlify.toml
+To deploy to Netlify Functions we'll need a netlify.toml.

-.
+We'll set our functions directory to functions/.
 This is where we'll put our binaries after we build them to be deployed as serverless functions.

 [functions]